2024–25 Toledo Rockets women's basketball team

-The 2024–25 Toledo Rockets women's basketball team represents the University of Toledo during the 2024–25 NCAA Division I women's basketball season.
-The Rockets, led by first-year head coach Ginny Boggess, play their home games at Savage Arena in Toledo, Ohio as members of the Mid-American Conference.
+The 2024–25 Toledo Rockets women's basketball team represented the University of Toledo during the 2024–25 NCAA Division I women's basketball season.
+The Rockets, led by first-year head coach Ginny Boggess, played their home games at Savage Arena in Toledo, Ohio as members of the Mid-American Conference.

 Previous season

 The Rockets finished the 2023–24 season 28–6, 17–1 in MAC play, to finish as MAC regular-season champions for the third consecutive season.
 They defeated Western Michigan, before being upset by #4 seed Buffalo in the semifinals of the MAC tournament.
 They received an automatic bid to the WBIT, where they defeated Cleveland State in the first round and St. John's in the second round, before falling to Washington State in the quarterfinals.

 On April 5, 2024, it was announced that longtime head coach Tricia Cullop would be leaving the program after 16 seasons, in order to take the head coaching position at Miami (FL).
 On April 9, the school announced that they would be hiring Monmouth head coach Ginny Boggess as Cullop's successor.